FarPlanetSystems/lang_construct/README.md

 ```
 def "A be statement";
 rule exMiddle (x): "[x] be statement" -> "[x] or not [x]";
-have "A or not A" from exMiddle (A) "A be statement";
+have "A or not A" from exMiddle ("A") "A be statement";
 ```

 - enter the name of the file in the command line